Skip to content

 Although the node performs the work, the delegator is still considered the harvester.
 This arrangement benefits both parties: the account earns rewards without running a node, and the node increases its block production (and collected fees) without relying solely on its own importance.

 Delegated harvesting uses the same proxy-based setup as remote harvesting.
-The delegator signs a transfer transaction with an encrypted message that requests the node to harvest on its behalf.
+In addition, the delegator signs a transfer transaction with an encrypted message that requests the node to harvest on its behalf.

 Whether the node grants the request depends on its policy and any competing requests it may have received.